Two methods on how to freeze strawberries.

 Place in freezer bags.

-Wash your strawberries.
+Wash strawberries.
 Remove those tops and place in a blender.

 Use these as ice in drinks for a cool summer treat.
 Add to your fruit smoothies.